cloudmelon/Cloud-Native-Playbook/01 - Pods design.md

 <img src="screenshots/Multi-container process namespace.PNG" alt="multi-container-sharedstorage" width="800px"/>

-### Static Pod

-The kubelet can manage a node independently, it can create pods ( but need API server to provide pod details ), the question here is how do we provide a pod definition file to the kubelet without a kube-api server ?
-You can configure the kubelet to read the pod definition files from a directory on the server designated to store pod definition.
-Kubelet check this directory periodically reads these files and creates pods on the host.

 ### Replication controller & Replicas Set

 Replication controller spans across multiple nodes in the cluster.
 It helps us balance the load across multiple pods on different nodes as well as scale our application when demand increases.

 **ReplicaSet** is the new generation to help pods achieve higher availability.
 We can ensure we'll always have a certain number defined replicas at a time.
 The role of the replicaset is to monitor the pods and if any of them were to fail, deploy new ones.
 There could be 100s of other pods in the cluster running different applications.
 This is where labelling our pods during creation comes in handy.
 We could now provide these labels as a filter for replicaset.
 Under the selector section we use to match labels filter and provide the same label we used while creating the pods.

 ```yaml
 apiVersion: apps/v1